Adopted February 22, 1992

 Section 2.
 Elections.
 The officers shall be elected by the Board of Directors from among their own number to serve terms of one year or until their successors are elected.
 No officer shall be eligible to serve more than two consecutive terms in the same office.

 Section 3.
 Vacancies.
 Should the office of Vice President or Secretary or other director become vacant, these shall be filled by appointment by the Board of Directors to serve until the next Council.

 Section 4.
 Resignation.
 Any elected officer or director may resign by submitting that resignation in writing to the Board of Directors.

 Section 5.
 Removal for Cause.
 Any member of the Board of Directors may be removed for cause.
 Sufficient cause for such removal may be violation of these Bylaws, or any lawful rule, practice, or procedure adopted by the Association or other conduct deemed by the Council to be prejudicial to the best interests of the Association.
 For removal of a director for cause, it shall be necessary for the Council to hold a formal hearing.
-A statement of the charges shall be sent by registered mail to the recorded address of the director, accompanied by notice of the time and place of the meeting at which the charges are to be considered.
+A statement of the charges shall be sent by a means that includes obtaining a signed receipt [e.g.; USPS Certified Mail, FedEx, UPS, etc.] to the recorded address of the director, accompanied by notice of the time and place of the meeting at which the charges are to be considered.
 At least thirty days' notice shall be given, and the director shall have the opportunity to appear in person or to be represented by counsel and to present any defense to such charges before action is taken.
+The director must notify the Executive Director at least 21 days in advance of the meeting if the member society decides to be represented by counsel.
 The Council shall adopt such rules as may be necessary to assure due process to the director.
 The decision for removal shall be made by a four-fifths affirmative vote of the Council at the Annual Meeting.